 What name means God of Ice?

 - January.
-This one’s names after one of our iciest months.
+This one’s named after one of our iciest months.
 Fun fact?
 January is named after Janus, the Roman god of beginnings and transitions.

 - Boreas.
 In Greek mythology, he’s the god of the north wind, and he brings with him ice and snow.